hackclub/terminalcraft/submissions/README.md

   "api_key": "",
 }
 ```
-- Update to what you need it to be.
+- Change the provider field to `openrouter`, `openai` or `ollama`
+- Add the APIKey (ignore if it's ollama)
+- Choose the model based on the provider's format.

-> If you want to stop schema error from happening when using OpenAI or OpenRouter add `"repeatRequest": true` into config.json
+> If you want to stop schema error from happening when using OpenAI or OpenRouter add `"repeatRequest": true` into config.json <br>

 > recommended model: `liquid/lfm-3b` on openrouter.
 It's incredibly cheap and runs well.

 - Run the file with `python main.py`
----
 ### If you don't want config saved
-- Just run the file with `python main.py`
+- Run the file with `python main.py`
----
 ## Credits

 - OpenWeatherMap API - <https://openweathermap.org/>